noahr33/nosql-social-network-api/README.md

 ## Installation

 Clone or Fork the repository to your computer.
 Enter `npm i` to install dependancies.
-You can run the script `npm run seed` to seed the database.

 ## Usage